Opentrons/Protocols/protocols/357404/README.md

 3. The protocol incubates for 1 hour (with the time it takes to add the Block reagent subtracted)
 4. 100 µL Antibody 1 is added (This may be the 1st reagent added in the protocol if the user chooses to start with samples that have been incubated overnight with Block)
 5. The protocol incubates for 1 hour
-6. The slides are washed with 4 mL Phosphate buffered saline (PBS) each
+6. The slides are washed with 4 mL PBS each
 7. 100 µL of Antibody 2 is added to each slide
 8. The protocol incubates for 1 hour
 9. The slides are washed with 4 mL PBS each